 How do We Protect from Rapid Cyberattacks?
 [Jump to Video]

-The best practice is to assume we have already been breached.
-By assuming that we have been breached, we can start testing and monitoring activity in our networks performing penetration tests and running analytics on our systems
+First, assume we are breached.
+Next, test and monitor activity in our networks that are performing penetration tests and that are running analytics on our systems.

 What is Ransomware?
 [Jump to Video]

-Ransomware can be delivered from attachments, thumbdrives, webpages, even going to a news site and getting hit by a rogue ad.
-It then installs code on your computer, encrypts all your files, and makes the computer un-usuable.
-If files are just stored locally, you’re stuck.
-In order to get your data back, you must pay a ransom.
+First, ransomware can be delivered from attachments, thumb drives, webpages, and getting hit by a rogue ad on a news site.
+Then, it installs code on your computer, encrypts all your files, and makes the computer unusable.
+Thirdly, if files are just stored locally, you’re stuck.
+Lastly, to get your data back, you must pay a ransom.
 Without a good backup and recovery process in place, you’re done.

 - Increased sophistication (Now we see attackers using AI and cloud technologies to improve the effectiveness of their attacks.)

 - Credential Theft

 - Lateral Movement Using Exploits – By getting access to admin credentials, they get access to everything.

 - Destructive Behavior (Petya destroyed assets rather than just encrypting)

 There are three key traits of a rapid cyberattack: